ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 Configuration languages are on the other end of this spectrum.
 An RCL program does not need to be able to handle any situation, it needs to handle exactly one.
-The program has no inputs: all parameters are “hard-coded” into it.
+The program doesn’t even have any inputs: all parameters are “hard-coded” into it.
 The program itself is the configuration file after all.

 For an RCL program, there is no “run-time”.